Aerozol/metabrainz-userscripts/README.md

 ### <a name="musicbrainz_quick_add_medium"></a> MusicBrainz Quick Add Medium

-Adds customizable buttons for adding mediums with specific formats in the release editor.
+Adds buttons for quickly adding mediums from a customisable range of formats in the release editor.
+Shift-click to set the first medium with no format.
+Check the tooltip for more.
 Works!

 <a href="https://github.com/Aerozol/metabrainz-userscripts/blob/main/MusicBrainz%20Quick%20Add%20Medium.user.js">
   <img src="https://github.com/jerone/UserScripts/blob/master/_resources/Source-button.png" alt="Source" title="Source"">